bitcoin-abe/bitcoin-abe/README.txt

 directory).
 You may let Abe read the block file while Bitcoin runs.

 For usage, run "abe.py --help".
-By default, Abe reads your Bitcoin blk0001.dat file and runs a block explorer over FastCGI.
+By default, Abe reads your Bitcoin blk0001.dat file and runs a chain viewer over FastCGI.
 BUG: reading the block file takes far too long, hours.
 However, Abe remembers where it stopped reading and starts more quickly the second time.